 police strategies in the news

-Dallas Police Department wants $1.4 million to track the use of force during arrests
+Dallas police will get $1.4 million for program to evaluate officers’ use of force

-The Dallas Police Department wants to spend almost $1.4 million to track how officers use force during arrests.
-Law enforcement agencies across the nation have adopted a program to do that after high-profile deaths and other violent incidents involving people of color and the police in recent years.
+The Dallas Police Department will get almost $1.4 million to track how officers use force during arrests.
+Law enforcement agencies across the nation have adopted a similar program to do that after high-profile deaths and other violent incidents involving people of color and the police in recent years.

 City of Kirkland wants community feedback on police use of force data dashboard